-In order to confirm the existence and current state of this equipment, spot-checks of random sites throughout the country were carried out by Stars Orbit Consultants (SOC), a local firm contracted by SI.
-As the name implies, the checks were not intended to be an exhaustive count, in part because the SI Team did not have access to equipment lists per site (either planned or actual).
-The following displays the sites visited and persons talked to, as reported by the Iraqi data gatherers (SOC).
-(See Table 5) In nearly all cases (Dyala excepted) the checkers report that the number of items (computers and other specialized equipment and furniture) was adequate.
-However, each locale identifies unique problems and issues as noted in the following paragraphs.
+In order to confirm the existence and current state of this equipment, a spot-check of a random site in Baghdad was carried out.
+As the name implies, the check was not intended to be an exhaustive count, in part because the SI Team did not have access to equipment lists per site (either planned or actual).
+Table 5 displays the site visited and person talked to, as reported by the Iraqi data gatherers (SOC).